Oliver Lee OBE

 Oliver is married with two sons aged 12 and 9.
 He has a degree in geography from Jesus College, Cambridge.

-Rebecca leads on The Challenge's strategic direction, longer-term plans and corporate branding as well as organisation-wide projects that increase our effectiveness and efficiency.
+Rebecca leads on The Challenge's strategic direction, corporate branding, organisation-wide projects that increase our effectiveness and efficiency, and raising awareness of our mission and social integration more broadly with policy makers, politicans and the media.
 She joined the organisation in September 2012 following nine years in the pharmaceutical industry with Bristol Myers Squibb, where she held sales and marketing and scientific communication positions at both the national (in the UK, Belgium and Netherlands) and pan-European level.
 Rebecca has also worked in strategy and finance with the management consultancy Marakon Associates, where she worked with a variety of clients in the UK, Switzerland and the US.

 Rebecca has a degree in Biological Sciences from the University of Manchester, a PhD in Neuroscience from the University of Cambridge, and an MBA from London Business School.